Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. 9-firstdirdeletion - This script deletes a directory with rm -r.

 11. 10-back - This script changes a working directory to previous with cd -.

+12. 11-lists - This script lists all directories in a specified order.